groove-box/groove-box/README.md

 * Clone repo.
 * Run: npm install
 * Edit the config/credentials.json for your SoundCloud login and app tokens.
-* Start the GrooveBox_Player with: node server.js
+* Start the groove-box with: node server.js
-* Install GrooveBox_Tweeter

 Goat
 ----------------